randomizedcoder/gosrt/IO_Uring.md

 - **Processing**: Connection's `networkQueueReader()` processes packets and eventually delivers to `readQueue`
 - **Application**: Application reads from `readQueue` via `ReadPacket()` or `Read()`

+**Note**: For io_uring implementation, we can optimize by eliminating `rcvQueue` and routing directly from the completion handler (see "Potential Optimization: Eliminate rcvQueue" section above).

 **Transmit Side:**
 - **Application**: Application writes to `writeQueue` (non-blocking)
 - **Channel Read**: `writeQueueReader()` reads from `writeQueue` and feeds congestion control